Copies of U.S. Patents: Everything You Need to Know

 The Advanced Search options in the FreePatentsOnline website does allow you to limit your search by a year range, which can help you find more patents when it's combined with other specifics, such as the type.

 Unfortunately, the FreePatentsOnline website only gives you the patent number, which means you still need to go back to the USPTO website for the actual drawings and specifications.

 If you have any doubts about when the patent was issued, you can always go to a large municipal library to conduct your search.

 All plant and utility patent applications must be published, according to the American Inventor's Protection Act of 1999.
 Its purpose was to provide inventors with protection for their patents and the ability to defend them.
 Under this Act, it is simpler for inventors to make claims when the belief is that the patent infringing party has notice of the existing patent.

 Full texts and diagrams of patented inventions can be found at the U.S. Patent and Trademark Office website.
 Here, you can search current patents or patents full text (PatFT).
 There are also the World Intellectual Property Organization, the European Patent Office, or the Australian Patent Office, all of which publish international patents and have individual websites.

 Downloadable patents can be found at the Google Patents website, and using this option will give you the full application and drawings of the inventions.
 Only U.S. patents are available for download, however, as this website was created in connection with the United States Patent Office.

 If you need help obtaining copies of U.S. patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.